 Join Southern Utah’s premiere winery for a sampling of handcrafted wines or a tour of the wine production area.
 Enjoy a glass inside or out on the patio!

 Considered the crown jewel of Cedar City’s Historic Downtown, the Rock Church was built in the early 1930s.
 This ornate building was crafted from donated labor and local materials.
-The colorful exterior rocks were hauled in from Southern Utah, Nevada, and Northern Arizona by wagon and the gorgeous hand-carved benches, stairs, and moldings were made from Rocky-Mountain Juniper grown in this area.
-Free tours are available mid June – mid August on scheduled days.
-Tour schedule is usually posted on the building or call Georgia & Leonard Johnson at (435) 267-2693 or (702) 335-3412.
+The colorful exterior rocks were hauled in from Southern Utah, Nevada, and Northern Arizona by wagon and the gorgeous hand-carved benches, stairs, and moldings were made from Rocky Mountain junipers grown in this area.
+Free tours are available mid-June – mid-August on scheduled days.
+Tours are available by appointment only, please call (435) 586-6345.

 Located 75 E. Center St

-Throughout downtown, there are museum quality bronze statues commemorating the lives of four prominent citizens of Cedar City and their contribution to the region and to the world.
+Throughout downtown, there are museum-quality bronze statues commemorating the lives of four prominent citizens of Cedar City and their contributions to the region and to the world.

 Cedar City Founder – Henry Lunt: 10 N. Main St